Macaulay2/M2/M2/INSTALL-CMake.md

 ```
 Note that this target **must** be built separately, before proceeding to `M2-binary`.

-To enforce building certain libraries, for instance BDWGC and MPIR, run `cmake -DBUILD_LIBRARIES="BDWGC;MPIR"`, or `cmake -DBUILD_LIBRARIES=ALL` to build everything.
+To enforce building certain libraries, for instance BDWGC and FLINT, run `cmake -DBUILD_LIBRARIES="BDWGC;FLINT"`, or `cmake -DBUILD_LIBRARIES=ALL` to build everything.

 *Tip:* if you have already built the libraries in another build directory, use `-DM2_HOST_PREFIX=[usr-host path]` to tell CMake where to look for the libraries and programs.
 Note that most options can be changed after the initial call to CMake with a subsequent call:
 ```